An activist is a person who works to bring about political or social change.

 Chasing Freedom by Nikki Grimes

-I loved this nonfiction picture book about Susan B. Anthony and Harriet Tubman — two women in history who changed the world!
+A fascinating nonfiction picture book about Susan B. Anthony and Harriet Tubman — two women in history who changed the world!

 I am Martin Luther King, Jr. by Brad Meltzer, illustrated by Christopher Eliopoulos